Youplala/DateABot/data/nlu.md

 - I'm good and you ?
 - hello my name is something how are you
 - Fine and you
+- Are you angry ?
+- how are you

 ## intent:lame_pickup
 - Do you come with coffee and cream, cuz ur my sugar!